Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Correcting the electronic energy

 \section{Correcting the electronic energy}

 The corrected PEC is written as

-\emph{i.e.,} $U_\text{a}(\rho)$ endowed with the diagonal Born-Oppenheimer and the spin-independent (sn) relativistic \& QED corrections \emph{(vide infra)}.
-There is a further important, spin-dependent (sd) relativistic \& QED contribution (denoted by $U^{(\Sigma)}_{\text{sd},\text{a}}$), which is treated independently and not defined to be part of the PEC.
+\emph{i.e.,} $U(\rho)$ endowed with diagonal Born--Oppenheimer, spin-independent (sn) relativistic \& QED and finite nuclear size corrections \emph{(vide infra)}.
+There is a further important, spin-dependent (sd) relativistic \& QED contribution (denoted by $U^{(\Sigma)}_{\text{sd}}$), which is treated independently and not defined to be part of the PEC.